mucommander/mucommander/readme.txt

   and error details.
 - Local UNIX volumes are now resolved using /proc/mounts (dynamic) rather rather than /etc/fstab (static).
 Contributed by Kowy (ticket #227).
+- Added the Java runtime version to the 'Version information' section of the 'About' dialog (ticket #274).
+- 'mka', 'mkv' and 'divx' files now have proper audio/video icons.
+Suggested by Tenzer (ticket #279).

 Localization:
 - Arabic (AR) translation, contributed by ChArLoK_16.